databricks/terraform-provider-databricks/website/content/Resources/cluster.md

 > **(Optional - required if node_type_id is not given)** The optional ID of the instance pool to which the cluster belongs.
 Refer to Instance Pools API for details.

+#### - `policy_id`:
+> **(Optional)** Idendifier of Custer Policy to validate cluster and preset certail defaults.
+Cluster policy has bigger use when allowing users to create clusters, rather than automatically created one.
+Essentially, you can put all cluster configuration options into it.

 #### - `single_user_name`:
 > **(Optional)** The optional user name of the user to assign to an interactive cluster.
 This is required when using standard AAD Passthrough for Azure Datalake Storage (ADLS) with a single-user cluster (i.e. not high-concurrency clusters).